chrisns/talks/LoftLabsMultitenancyCosts.md

 <!--
 When you want to deploy a container, you submit your request to the cluster.
-Kubernetes takes care of executing some bash or `docker run` and selecting the best server for the job.
+Kubernetes takes care of executing `docker run` and selecting the best server for the job.
 -->

 ---